-General and administrative expenses reflected in the statement of operations totaled approximately \$2.4 million and \$851,000 for the six months ended June 30, 2020 (the Company) and June 30, 2019 (Predecessor), respectively.
-Changes in general and administrative expenses during the periods presented is reflective of both the time periods presented, in addition to changes in the nature of general and administrative expenses, as the six months ended June 30, 2019 (Predecessor) period represents an allocation of the parent company expenses versus actual general and administrative expenses incurred by the Company.
-The Predecessor general and administrative expenses are not indicative of the amount of general and administrative expenses we expect to incur on an annual basis subsequent to 2019.
-During the six months ended June 30, 2020, general and administrative expenses were impacted by the recognition of approximately \$288,000 of costs associated with audit services related to the 2019 annual audit.
+General and administrative expenses totaled approximately \$3.5 million and \$1.4 million for the nine months ended September 30, 2020 (the Company) and September 30, 2019 (Predecessor), respectively.
+Changes in general and administrative expenses are primarily due to the changes in the nature of such expenses, as the nine months ended September 30, 2019 represents an allocation of the Predecessor parent company expenses versus actual general and administrative expenses incurred by the Company.
+The Predecessor general and administrative expenses were not indicative of the amount of general and administrative expenses the Company expects to incur on an annual basis subsequent to the IPO.
+During the nine months ended September 30, 2020, general and administrative expenses were impacted by the recognition of approximately \$288,000 of costs associated with audit services related to the 2019 annual audit.
 The fees associated with our annual audit are recognized as the services are incurred, which typically occurs ratably throughout the year.
-Excluding this item, we believe our full year 2020 general and administrative expenses will be in line with consensus expectations.